maky-hnou/Dog_Breed_Classifier_API/README.md

 ## About this repo:

 An API for dog breeds classification.
-The API has been developed using *Django Framework*.
-While the classifier was created based on *transfer learning* technique using the Google **Inception V3** architecture.
+The API has been developed using *Django Framework*, while the classifier was created based on *transfer learning* technique using the Google **Inception V3** architecture.
+It is deployed on Heroku via [this link](https://dog-classifier-api.herokuapp.com/Dog_Breed_Classifier/imagemodel/).
+The credentials are:
+- Username: classifier
+- Login: api

 ## Content of the repo:
 The project has been organized as follows: